thm2kor/Udacity-CarND-Behavioral-Cloning-P4/README.md

 ```sh
 python model.py --PATH './dataset_t2_stage3/' --PATH './dataset_track1_2_mixed/'
 ```
 2. At this stage, data is still *lean*.
-Each data is a row from a CSV file with 7 columns containing three file paths to images (from center, left and right cameras), the actual vehicle motion parameters like steering angle, throttle position, brake position and the speed of the vehicle.
+Each data is a row from a CSV file with 7 columns containing three file paths to images (from centre, left and right cameras), the actual vehicle motion parameters like steering angle, throttle position, brake position and the speed of the vehicle.

 3. The data lines are split into training and validation sets with a ratio of 80:20
 ```python